VolvoGroup/dymoval/README.md

     pip install dymoval

-everything should workd, but there are few things to keep in mind.
+everything should work, but there are few things to keep in mind.

 Typically `conda` handles scientific packages better than `pip`, and given that many *dymoval* dependencies are scientific packages, it is suggested to install all the dependencies through `conda` and then to install *dymoval* through `pip`.